 In general, the cleanup options found in the web console under Configuration\Server Options should keep the size of your Lansweeper database within limits.
 Cleanups are performed when the Lansweeper Server service is started and subsequently every 24 hours.
 If you're scanning a lot of Windows data, however, and storing a lot of historical information, a more radical cleanup of your Lansweeper database may at some point be required.

 If Lansweeper is using more memory, processor resources or disk space than desired, or if web console or service performance is not like it used to be, clearing some of your largest database tables is recommended.
 Uncontrolled database growth will negatively impact performance and may even cause you to reach your database server's built-in size limit, which in turn can lead to errors like the ones below.
-(SQL Compact, SQL LocalDB and SQL Server Express databases are limited in size by Microsoft.)
+Databases hosted in the SQL LocalDB, SQL Server Express and (deprecated) SQL Compact database servers are limited in size by Microsoft.

 To free up space in your database and improve performance, do the following: